 For the next decade, Lupo’s continued to be a music lover’s Shangri-La.
 Peter Wolf played one of the first shows in the new space and a dizzying selection of other New England-area acts followed including The Mighty Mighty Bosstones, The Lemonheads, Guster, Godsmack, Dropkick Murphys, Staind, Susan Tedeschi, Aimee Mann, Throwing Muses, Killswitch Engage, Dresden Dolls and Joan Baez.
 Other acts included Ziggy Marley, The Cranberries, Foo Fighters, Robert Cray, Radiohead, Buddy Guy, Oasis, Buzzcocks, Violent Femmes, Maceo Parker and Elvis Costello.

-In 2003, Lupo’s was forced to move again due to Providence’s ever-expanding gentrification and in December that year Lupo opened the venue’s third incarnation inside the Strand Theatre on Washington Street, colloquially called “Lupo’s at The Strand” or “Lupo’s III.”
-With a seating capacity of 1,700 and acoustics far superior to the first two locations, for better or worse it had the vibe of an upscale concert hall, the very opposite of the smoky, sweaty, stuffy joint Lupo’s usually was before.
+In 2003, Lupo’s was forced to move again due to Providence’s ever-expanding gentrification.
+In December that year, Lupo opened the venue’s third incarnation, this time inside the Strand Theatre on Washington Street, colloquially called “Lupo’s at The Strand” or “Lupo’s III.”
+With a seating capacity of 1,700 and acoustics far superior to the first two locations, it had the vibe of an upscale concert hall, the very opposite of the smoky, sweaty, stuffy joint Lupo’s usually was before.